Data Sharing Addendum

 This Data Sharing Addendum (“DSA”) is incorporated into and forms part of the Trulioo Services Agreement or other current written or electronic agreement, as well as any other related Order Forms (collectively the “Agreement“) between the entity identified as the “Customer” in the Agreement and Trulioo Information Services Inc. (“Trulioo“).
 All capitalized terms not defined in this DSA shall have the meanings set forth in the Agreement.

 This DSA regulates the processing of Data subject to Data Protection Laws for the Controller Services provided under the Agreement.
-Any issues not regulated by this DSA shall be governed by the Agreement.
-By signing the Agreement, Customer hereby accepts this DSA on behalf of itself and in the name and on behalf of its Affiliates, if and to the extent Trulioo processes Customer Data, provided that such Affiliates have not signed their own separate agreement with Trulioo (“Authorized Affiliates“).
+Customer accepts this DSA on behalf of itself and in the name and on behalf of its Affiliates that use the Controller Services, provided that such Affiliates have not signed their own separate agreement with Trulioo (“Authorized Affiliates“).
 For the purpose of this DSA only, and except where the context otherwise requires, the term “Customer” will include Customer and Authorized Affiliates.

 The parties agree as follows: